San Diego Move-Away Request Lawyer

 If both parents live in different states and are fighting for custody, things can become quite tricky.
 The Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA) is a law that determines when a court is allowed to make a custody decision and when a court must accept a custody decision made by another state.
 These custody cases are extremely complicated, and you will absolutely need a lawyer on your side to defend you and guide you through the process.
 Custody decisions may only be made in one state.
 The court will take into consideration which is the child’s home state, in what state the child has significant ties, or whether or not the child has been abandoned or abused by a parent.

-Compassionate & Aggressive Advocacy For Move Away Matters
+Compassionate & Aggressive Advocacy For Move-Away Matters in CA

 Contact our attorneys at (858) 281-4605 right away for help fighting your move-away case.
-At the Law Office of George Gedulin, we work aggressively and tirelessly to protect our clients.
+At the Law Office of George Gedulin, our San Diego move-away request lawyers work aggressively and tirelessly to protect our clients.